r4victor/tenthousandmeters/content/blog/python_bts_05.md

 local
 ```

-On the first load, the VM gets the value of the `x` variable from `f_globals`.
-Then, it stores the new value in `f_locals` and, on the second load, gets it from there.
+On the first load, the VM loads the value of the `x` variable from `f_globals`.
+Then, it stores the new value in `f_locals` and, on the second load, loads it from there.
 If `C` was a function,  we would get `UnboundLocalError: local variable 'x' referenced before assignment ` when we call it, because the compiler would think that the `x` variable is local to `C`.

+How do the namespaces of classes and functions interplay?
 When we place a function inside a class, which is a common practice to implement methods, the function doesn't see the names bound in the class' namespace:

 ```python
 class D: